digital-asset/daml/docs/source/app-dev/services.rst

 The relation between a participant node's users and Daml parties is best understood by analogy to classical databases: a participant node's users are analogous to database users while Daml parties are analogous to database roles; and further, the rights granted to a user are analogous to the user's assigned database roles.

-For more information, refer to :ref:`the API reference documentation <com.daml.ledger.api.v1.admin.UserManagementService>` for how to list, create, and delete users and their rights.
+For more information, consult the :ref:`the API reference documentation <com.daml.ledger.api.v1.admin.UserManagementService>` for how to list, create, and delete users and their rights.
+See the :ref:`UserManagementFeature descriptor <com.daml.ledger.api.v1.UserManagementFeature>` to learn about limits of the user management service, e.g., the maximum number of rights per user.
+The feature descriptor can be retrieved using the :ref:`Version service <version-service>`.

 Read the :doc:`Authorization documentation </app-dev/authorization>` to understand how Ledger API requests are authorized, and how to use user management to dynamically change an application's rights.

 .. _package-service: